You Are the Best Reviewer of Your Own Papers: The Isotonic Mechanism: Other truthful knowledge partitions

 \begin{remark} Taking $n_1 = 1$ and $n_2 = n-1$, Theorem~\ref{thm:block} shows that the collection of knowledge elements taking the form \eqref{eq:largest_i1} is a truthful knowledge partition. \end{remark}

-One can construct other truthful knowledge partitions by integrating these two types of partitions.
-Instead of giving a complete ranking of items from each subset as in the local ranking setting, for example, one can provide a coarse ranking for each subset.
-It is evident that the resulting knowledge partition is truthful.
-An interesting problem for future investigation is to identify other truthful knowledge partitions based on these two prototypes.
+One can construct further truthful partitions by integrating these two types of partitions.
+Instead of providing a complete ranking of items in each subset (as in the local ranking setting), one could simply offer a coarse ranking for each subset.
+It is straightforward to verify that the resulting knowledge partition is also truthful.
+An intriguing open question is whether there exist other truthful partitions that can be derived from these two prototypes.

-We believe that the coarse Isotonic Mechanism gives inferior estimation performance compared with the vanilla Isotonic Mechanism.
-This conjecture would be true, for example, if one can prove Proposition~\ref{prop:improve} for any fixed distribution of the noise variables.
-We leave this for future research.
+Finally, we note that Proposition~\ref{thm:estimate} continues to hold for the coarse Isotonic Mechanism, implying that it achieves a smaller squared $\ell_2$ risk than that obtained by using raw scores.
+However, we conjecture that the coarse Isotonic Mechanism yields inferior estimation performance compared to the standard Isotonic Mechanism (see Proposition \ref{prop:improve} and the discussion that follows).